redbadger/oss-contribution-tracker/scraper/README.md

    `$ gpg-agent --daemon`

+   Copy the output and paste it and run it.
+It will set the agent info in your environment

-   and run the decryption again
+   Now run the decryption again

    `gpg --quiet --decrypt ~/.lein/credentials.clj.gpg`